gandhi-jay/friendly-broccoli/README.md

 - **Per-pattern network blocking** — independently toggle `declarativeNetRequest` blocking for each pattern in your blocklist
-- **Blocked page** — shows a random YouTube video, motivational quote, and canvas particles that react to cursor movement
+- **Blocked page** — shows a random YouTube video, motivational quote, and Three.js 3D particles that react to cursor movement
 - **Themes** — 5 built-in themes (Terminal, GitHub Dark, Dracula, Catppuccin Mocha, Solarized Light)
-- **Online quote API** — optional LRU-cached quotes from `type.fit/api/quotes` with local fallback
+- **Online quote API** — optional daily-cached quotes from `type.fit/api/quotes` and `zenquotes.io` with local fallback
 - **Blocked request stats** — tracks navigation and network request blocks per pattern; view totals, today's counts, and per-pattern breakdown in the Stats tab
 - **Editable lists** — customize your video IDs, quotes, and blocklist
 - **In-memory cache** — blocklist is cached in the service worker for instant redirects (no storage read on each navigation)
-- **Accessible** — 10 axe-core tests across all 5 themes, WCAG AA compliant
+- **Accessible** — axe-core accessibility tests across all 5 themes, WCAG AA compliant
+- **Comprehensive tests** — accessibility, E2E, and unit test suites with visual snapshot testing

 ## Installation